ctrl-alt-dtl/PMA-Labs/Labs/Chap3/Lab_3-2/3-2_Notes.md

 ![3-2: Windows CMD to Execute the DLL](Images/3-2-2.png)

-Unfortunately, the DLL failed to install.
+Unfortunately, the DLL failed to install and execute.
 Why?
 Well let's look at Procmon.

 ![3-2: Procmon Snapshot with Filtering](Images/3-2-3.png)